National leader Judith Collins on political poll, roading project in Palmerston North

 Collins said they can still win the election as they have always almost got there on the party vote.

-She said she was not concerned last night's polls results would be self fulfilling prophecy.
+She said she was not concerned last night's polls results would be self-fulfilling prophecy.

 "I know it is simply not accurate because of what I'm seeing and because of our own polling."